Skip to main content

 Magnetic Polishing System

-PACE Technologies’ magnetic polishing system streamlines sample preparation by combining magnetic-backed polishing pads with durable magnetic baseplates.
-This flexible setup allows for quick pad changes and reliable flatness, all while maintaining precise control across both rough and final polishing stages.
-Compatible with alumina, diamond, and colloidal silica suspensions, our magnetic system is optimized for high-throughput metallography labs and research facilities.
+PACE Technologies' magnetic system simplifies pad transitions by combining magnetic-backed polishing pads and disks with durable magnetic baseplates.
+This system enables quick changes while maintaining reliable flatness and precise control across rough and final polishing stages.
+Ideal for high-throughput labs requiring efficient workflow.

 Introduction